ethanyanyan/data-driven-logistics/README.md

 - **Frontend**: React
 - **Backend**: Node.js with Express
 - **Database**: MySQL
+- **Development Tools**:
-- **Development Tools**: Git for version control, Postman for API testing
+  - **Git**: Used for version control, allowing for efficient tracking of code changes and collaboration between developers.
+  - **Postman**: An API platform for building and using APIs, used here for testing API endpoints, ensuring they behave as expected.
+  - **Prettier**: A code formatter, enforcing a consistent code style across the project's codebase.

 ## System Requirements